 Is SECA building a new pool?

-No, SECA is not building a new pool but plans to completely renovate the existing pool and add a new 25 foot toddler extension area with new interactive water features.
+No, SECA is not building a new pool but plans to completely renovate the existing pool,

 How will the completion of the swimming pool project and campaign allow SECA to further its mission and service to the Southern End?